 OFFER PROOF – A prospect doesn’t know your company so why should they believe it can deliver on your benefit?
 They’re shouldering all of the risk.
 It’s your job to address that risk by offering a solid proof statement.
 Try one of several strategies for offering proof to prospects – testimonials, data or research, before / after pictures and guarantees are among the most popular.

 Make it easy for prospects to choose you over the competition.
 How?
 Excel at these three key elements of a marketing message.
 It may seem like bragging, but in reality, you’re communicating the value your product offers.

-You want to tell prospects your story to motivate them.
-But first your story has to clearly communicate what value you bring to the relationship.
+Your story has to clearly communicate what value you bring to the relationship.
 Focusing on these three critical elements of your marketing message will ensure you’re communicating not only value, but credibility and uniqueness too!